 1.6 Professional Conduct

-Discrimination, harassment and sexual misconduct are covered by Kenyon's Civil Rights Policy, which went into effect on July 1, 2021.
+Discrimination, harassment and sexual misconduct are covered by Kenyon’s Civil Rights Policy, which was approved in 2021 and is updated annually.

 Kenyon College is committed to providing its students, faculty, and staff a community and place of study and work which is free of sexual harassment and all forms of sexual intimidation and exploitation.